 - 600 g Luganighe Sausage, simmered for 20 minutes in plain water

 - 800 ml meat, chicken or vegetable stock

 - 100 g grated hard cheese, Parmesan is fine

 - In a large pan, melt the butter and sweat the onions over low heat without letting it caramelize

 - Add the rice and mix well.
 Saute over low heat until rice turns translucent

-- Add white wine and turn up heat.
+- Add white wine and turn up the heat.
 Stirring constantly until white wine is completely absorbed by rice

 - Add stock to rice.
 Stop adding stock when rice has been covered by liquid.
 Bring to the boil and reduce heat to a simmer.
 Leave rice uncovered and stir occasionally to prevent bottom from burning.
 Add more stock if liquid has been reduced too much.
 Keep simmering until rice is creamy and al dente (approximately 20 minutes)